wushin/tmwa-vagrant/README.md

 ##Installation
 1. [Install Vagrant](http://docs.vagrantup.com/v2/installation/index.html)
 2. [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+3. **Optional step for Windows users:** Install the [Windows GitHub app](http://windows.github.com/)
-3. Clone this repository
+4. Clone this repository
-4. Navigate into the repository you've cloned and run `vagrant up`
+5. Navigate into the repository you've cloned and run `vagrant up`
-5. Have fun!
+6. Have fun!

+**Note:** Installing the Windows GitHub app provides you with a Git GUI and Windows PowerShell, as well as SSH, needed for Vagrant to SSH into the VM.

 ##Usage
 To get shell access to the machine, run `vagrant ssh`.